 Oolong tea is a true tea made from the Camellia sinensis plant.
 It is most often cultivated in China and Taiwan and known in China as “wulong,” meaning black dragon.
 There are light oolongs, dark oolongs and green oolongs, each with their own complexities and aromas.
 Some of the most popular varieties include Milk Oolong and oolongs from the Fujian Province including Da Hong Pao, Bai Jiguan, and Tieguanyin.

 These wide flavor profiles happen are largely because oolong tea lands between green and black teas in terms of oxidation.
 While green tea has no oxidation and black tea is completely oxidized, oolong tea has varying levels of oxidation ranging from 10 to 80 percent.

-Oolong tea leaves are always whole and are available in loose-leaf, rolled and curled varieties.
+Oolong tea leaves are always whole and are available in loose leaf tea and tea bag forms.
+Rolled and curled varieties of oolong loose tea are particularly common.
 As with other true teas like green and black tea, each infusion results in new flavors and aromas, making this tea a delightful experience that is always unique.